The only way to make sense out of change is to plunge into it, move with it, and join the dance.

 ~Alan Watts

-Each year, as we flip the calendar to the following year, many jump out of the starting block enthusiastically.
+Each year, we leap forward with enthusiasm, believing obstacles will vanish with the turn of the calendar page.
 We think that with the change of date, the obstacles in our paths will miraculously disappear; life will be different.

 And you know what?
 It is, and it isn’t.
 Today is different than yesterday.
 Even if invisible, the planet has shifted; the sun rises earlier and sets later, and our cells regenerate.
 However, our challenges may remain the same because we haven’t changed how we view them.

 Whether we realize it or not, we are responsible for what is blocking our growth.
-Self-talk is what keeps us from moving forward.
-We can continue to live in our past, be comfortable in our old patterns, and do things the way we have always done them, or we can change.
-Until we shift our inner dialogue, everything remains the same.
+It is our inner dialogue that bars and binds us from change.
+We can continue to live in our past, be comfortable in our old patterns, and do things the way we have always done them, or we can adjust.
+Until we shift our thoughts, nothing changes.
 To modify our lives is within our power.

 Turning a challenge into a gift happens when we acknowledge that what is presented to us is an opportunity for self-growth.